INCOME FROM HOUSE PROPERTY: CHARGEABILITY

 - Municipal value is the value determined by the municipal authorities for levying municipal taxes on residential property.

 - Fair rent means rent which similar property in the same locality would fetch

 - The standard rent (SR) is fixed by the Rent Control Act.

 Where let out property is vacant for part of the year [Section 23(1)(c)]

 Where let out property is vacant for part of the year, loss due to vacancy is deductible from the higher of Expected Rent and actual rent received or receivable and remaining amount will be the GAV of the property.

 In the case of self-occupied property or unoccupied property [Section 23(2)]

 (a) If the property is self-occupied for own residence or was unoccupied throughout the previous year, its Annual Value will be Nil, as no benefit is derived by the owner from such property.

 The expression “Unoccupied property” refers to a property which cannot be occupied by the owner by the reason of his employment, business or profession at a different place and he/she resides at such other place in a building that does not belonging to him/her.

-(b) The benefit of exemption of one’s self-occupied house is available only to an individual/HUF.
+(b) The benefit of exemption of one self-occupied house (two self-occupied properties - from A.Y 2020-21) is available only to an individual/HUF.